asengupta/avishek.net/_posts/2021-04-02-vectors-matrices-outer-product-column-into-row-lu.md

 \end{bmatrix}\\
 $$

+### Step 3
-3. Now subtract the second row from all the rows below it (with an appropriate multiplier) to make all the numbers in the second column, zero, that is:
+Now subtract the second row from all the rows below it (with an appropriate multiplier) to make all the numbers in the second column, zero, that is:

 $$
 \begin{bmatrix}